derrickreimer/derrickreimer.com/source/2017-02-09-solving-our-slow-query-problem.html.markdown

 The [sorted](https://redis.io/commands#sorted_set) and [unsorted](https://redis.io/commands#set) set data types are the killer features that made us choose Redis:

 - They are [countable in `O(1)` time](https://redis.io/commands/scard), meaning they take the same amount of time to count regardless of the number of members
-- They can be created and deleted much more quickly that inserting and deleting large batches of records in Postgres
+- They can be created and deleted much more quickly than inserting and deleting large batches of records in Postgres
 - They will never contain duplicate members, even if the same member is "added" multiple times

 The final piece of the puzzle was crafting the user experience.
 Here's the flow that we settled on: